Tag Archives: Bike chain

 Keep the derailleur on your bike clean for smooth shifting.

-Your bike has quite a few moving metal parts that are vulnerable to dirt and moisture and should be lubricated regularly to keep your bike happy and is in good working condition.
+Your bike has quite a few moving metal parts that are vulnerable to dirt and moisture.
+These parts should be lubricated regularly to keep your bike happy and in good working condition.

-Pivot points on the brakes and derailleurs are good examples of places you should target because they are vulnerable to attracting dirt and grit due to their placement on your bike.
+Pivot points on the brakes and derailleurs are good places to target because they are vulnerable to attracting dirt and grit due to their placement on your bike.
 You can spot many of these places by watching your bike in action and seeing where metal parts move against and around each other.

 For instance, think about your brakes.
-Most road bikes are mounted on a bolt on the frame above your wheel.
-Then, when you squeeze the lever, the brake pivots around this bolt as it contracts.
-These places where you want to apply a couple of drops of oil.
+Most road bikes are mounted on a bolt on the frame above the wheel.
+When you squeeze the lever, the brake pivots around this bolt as it contracts.
+These are places where you want to apply a couple of drops of oil.

 3. Inspect your brake pads.